How to identify a PC’s/computer’s motherboard and an example motherboard manual

 The device-driver updates for a motherboard’s components, provided from its manufacturer’s website, include the USB Controller, IDE or SATA drive controller, PCI Express graphics device driver if the graphics are provided by the motherboard instead of a separate graphics card, etc. BIOS/UEFI file updates should also be available, if provided.
 You need the exact make/model and board revision number in order to obtain the correct BIOS/UEFI update if a live update system is not provided and the BIOS update has to be installed manually by ‘flashing’ it.

-Here is a page on the MSI website from where you can download a motherboard manual in the PDF format that requires a reader, such as the free Foxit:
+Here is a page on the Gigabyte website from where you can download a motherboard manual that runs AMD Ryzen processors in the PDF format that requires a reader, such as the free Foxit:

-If you want to boot a Windows system using a boot disc, the boot order of devices settings in the BIOS/UEFI has to have the CD/DVD drive set as the first boot device.
-If there is no disc in the drive, the BIOS will boot from the second boot device, which should be the hard disk or SSD drive on which Windows is installed, so there is no need to reset the hard disk or SSD drive as the first boot device, just remove the boot disc after use.
+If you want to boot a Windows system using a boot disc or a flash drive, the boot order of devices settings in the BIOS/UEFI has to have the CD/DVD or flash drive drive set as the first boot device.
+If there is no disc in the drive or no flash drive in a USB port, the BIOS will boot from the second boot device, which should be the hard disk or SSD drive on which Windows is installed, so there is no need to reset the hard disk or SSD drive as the first boot device, just remove the boot disc or flash drive after use.